1. Home

 Street Teams: The Festival Foot Soldiers of Promotion

-Street teams are essentially a festival’s promotional “foot soldiers” – volunteers or brand ambassadors who literally hit the streets to spread the word (festivalnet.com).
-Their duties include handing out flyers, putting up posters and stickers, and sparking conversations about the event throughout the community.
+Street teams are essentially a festival’s promotional “foot soldiers” – volunteers or brand ambassadors who literally hit the streets to spread the word.
+According to industry insights on creating and managing a successful street team, their duties include handing out flyers, putting up posters and stickers, and sparking conversations about the event throughout the community.
 When deployed effectively, these teams can become one of the most important elements of a successful festival marketing campaign, often making the difference between lackluster ticket sales and a sold-out event.

 Practical Tip: Identify places where your target demographic hangs out and send your street team there.
 For example: